jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.1.3 (2023/12/27) =
+* Add: Option to store the generated images automatically instead of using the temporary URLs created by the models.
+* Fix: Handle and display errors with the assistants.
+* Fix: Focus issues in the input fields.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.1.2 (2023/12/23) =
 * Add: Support for OpenRouter, which give you access currently to 73 models.
 * Add: Default AI environments for each type of query.
 * Add: Reset, Export and Import of your AI Engine settings.
 * Update: Huge streamlining of the codebase.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.0.9 (2023/12/19) =
 * Update: Streamlined the entire codebase, much cleaner, renamed a lot of things, and made it more consistent.